-We believe in a kin-first culture that prioritizes placement with relatives or close family friends, and supports an ongoing and diligent search for relatives.
-128 Placement with non-kin is a last resort when ongoing efforts have failed to locate, engage, and support safe relative placements.
-We broadly define "family" to include parents, relatives, and those who are not related by blood but who have a close and meaningful relationship with the child.
-By placing children with relatives or someone familiar to them, we can reduce the overall trauma of removal and placement by keeping them connected to their family, their community, and their culture (129).
+We believe in a kin-first culture that prioritizes placement with relatives or close family friends, and supports an ongoing and diligent the search for relatives.
+100 Placement with non-kin is a last resort when ongoing efforts have failed to locate, engage, and support safe relative placements.
+We define "family" broadly to include parents, relatives, and those who are not related by blood but who have a close and meaningful relationship with the child.
+By placing children with relatives or someone familiar to them, we can reduce the overall trauma of removal and placement by keeping them connected to their family, their community, and their culture.
+101

-Decades of research confirms that children who cannot remain with their parents thrive when raised by relatives and close family friends (130).
-Children placed with kin have better outcomes in terms of: greater placement stability; fewer emotional and behavioral problems during placement; and more connections to their biological family, culture, and communities (131).
+Decades of research confirms that children who cannot remain with their parents thrive when raised by relatives and close family friends.102 Children placed with kin have better outcomes in terms of: greater placement stability; fewer emotional and behavioral problems during placement; and more connections to their biological family, culture, and communities.103

 The early identification of relatives is important.
-When courts and agencies have not conducted thorough relative searches and reunification is ruled out, they can be faced with the difficult choice of deciding between permanency with the resource parent and a relative who is appropriate but did not previously know of the child's need for a permanent home (132).
-See Attachment A for a list of actions that can be used to build a kin-first courtroom.
+When courts and agencies have not conducted thorough relative searches and reunification is ruled out, they can be faced with the difficult choice of deciding between permanency with the resource parent and a relative who is appropriate but did not previously know of the child's need for a permanent home.104

+See Attachment B for a list of actions that can be used to build a kin-first courtroom.